amanusk/s-tui/README.md

 ## Dependencies
 s-tui is a great tool for monitoring.
-If you would like to stress your computer, install stress
+If you would like to stress your computer, install stress.
+Stress options will then show up in s-tui
 ```
 sudo apt-get install stress
 ```